radavis/ubuntu-for-development/docs/ruby.md

 $ gem install bundler # see bundler.io/gemfile.html
 ```

-create a new ruby (on rails) project
+Create a new ruby (on rails) project.

 ```bash
 $ mkdir new-ruby-project && cd $_